How To Stay Safe Online

 Finally, consider your threat environment.
 What do you store on your laptop?
 (Don't forget about email messages) And how likely is it that someone will steal your laptop, or otherwise try to access data stored on it?

 You might want to encrypt your laptop's disk.
-However, this makes periodic backup much more important.
+However, this makes periodic backup of the plaintext version much more important.

 Microsoft has BitLocker, MacOs has FileVault, and Linux supports a variety of disk encryption systems.